 In the press statement accompanying the submission of the bill to parliament, Denmark's immigration ministry listed the measure as one of twelve points it hoped would form part of the bill.

 "If you have sufficient means then you have to pay for yourself," a ministry employee working on the legal drafting explained to The Local.

 "What we propose now is that if you bring money, the police will have the power to search for and take into their possession any valuable assets that the asylum seeker may bring with him or her.
 They can search clothes and they can search luggage."

-, personal belongings such as watches and mobiles phones would be exempt from seizure, as would up to 3000 Danish kroner ($435) in cash.
+In the draft law, personal belongings such as watches and mobiles phones would be exempt from seizure, as would up to 3000 Danish kroner ($435) in cash.

 Articles of "special personal meaning" would only be seized if they were "of sufficient value".